KevinGuoUSTC/KevinGuoUSTC.github.io/_pages/about.md

 ---
 permalink: /
-title: "🧑‍🎓About Me"
+title: "👤About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I got my PhD degree at [University of Science and Technology of China (USTC)](https://www.ustc.edu.cn/), where I was fortunate to be advised by [Prof. Xiang-Yang Li](http://staff.ustc.edu.cn/~xiangyangli/) (ACM Fellow, IEEE Fellow).
+I got my Ph.D. degree at [University of Science and Technology of China (USTC)](https://www.ustc.edu.cn/), where I was fortunate to be advised by [Prof. Xiang-Yang Li](http://staff.ustc.edu.cn/~xiangyangli/) (ACM Fellow, IEEE Fellow).
 My research interests include IoT, Wireless Sensing, and Ubiquitous Computing.
 I am eager to connect and collaborate with fellow researchers interested in these areas.
 Feel free to reach out to me via email😆.

 # 🎓Education
-- **2019.09-2024.12**&emsp;PhD in School of Computer Science and Technology, University of Science and Technology of China
+- **2019.09-2024.12**&emsp;Ph.D. in School of Computer Science and Technology, University of Science and Technology of China
 - **2014.09-2019.06**&emsp;B.E. in School of Computer Science and Information Engineering, Hefei University of Technology

 # 📰News
+- **[2024.10]** 🥳I am thrilled to announce that I have successfully completed my Ph.D. thesis defense!
+I am deeply grateful to my supervisor, Prof. Xiang-Yang Li, for his invaluable guidance and support throughout my doctoral journey.
+- **[2024.10]** 🎉Our two papers *"WowSense: A High-Accuracy Real-Time Grip-State Sensing on Commodity Smartphones."* and *"InOut: Lightweight Transferable Multimodal Indoor-Outdoor Detection System with Smartphones."* has been accepted by **IEEE MSN 2024 (CCF-C)**.
+Congratulations to Yichao and Yiyu!
+- **[2024.10]** 🎉Our paper *"SGSM: Semi-generalist Sensing Model Combining Handcrafted and Deep Learning Methods."* has been published in International Journal of Machine Learning and Cybernetics **(JCR-Q2)**.
+Congratulations to Tianjian!

 # 📚Publications
 1. <span style="color: red; font-weight: bold;">[INFOCOM'22]</span> **Mudra: A Multi-Modal Smartwatch Interactive System with Hand Gesture Recognition and User Identification.**